davidmaceachern/QAC020X303/README.md

 - `Missing completely at random (MCAR)`, data are missing independently of both observed and unobserved data.
 - `Missing at random (MAR)`, given the observed data, data are missing independently of unobserved data.
 - `Missing Not at Random (MNAR)`, missing observations related to values of unobserved data.

+### Divide by Borough

+- Divide into Datasets by Borough.

 ### Geocoding Postcodes